 Can I Mix And Match Different Brands Of Pedals, Pedal Boards, And Power Supplies?

-The short answer is yes, and in some cases, you’re going to have to, because a company like Pedaltrain doesn’t even make compact pedals or power bricks.
+The short answer is yes, and in some cases, you must, because a company like Pedaltrain doesn’t even make compact pedals or power bricks.

 Where Can I Get A Pedal Board Like Ed Sheeran's Chewie 2?